luis-gonzalez-m/Image-Datapalooza-2023/Product-Licensing-and-Release.md

 3. Data, documents, tutorials, etc are to be released either to the public domain (for example, by applying a [CC-Zero](https://creativecommons.org/choose/zero/) waiver), or under terms no more restrictive than requiring attribution (such as [CC-BY](https://creativecommons.org/licenses/by/2.0/)).
     * For image and video datasets, this only applies to items that are not already licensed by (and thus used under license from) a third party.
+    * For datasets that include Indigenous data, see [Carroll _et al_ (2020)](https://doi.org/10.5334/dsj-2020-043) and [Carroll _et al_ (2021)](https://doi.org/10.1038/s41597-021-00892-0) for reconciling FAIR and CARE principles for scientific data.
+    * Datasets collected in whole or in part from regions that harbor Indigenous researchers are to at least adhere to the Collective Benefit principle (the _C_ in CARE), even if they have been expressly released from or are otherwise entirely unencumbered by Indigenous rights.
+Specifically, at a minimum they are to be made available to respective Indigenous researchers with the least obstacles possible.
     * For ML-ready datasets, for storage, version control, and sharing we recommend using [Hugging Face Dataset Hub](https://huggingface.co/docs/hub/datasets-overview), which provides for rich metadata description in the form of a [Dataset Card](https://huggingface.co/docs/hub/datasets-cards).

 4. ML models are to be released under an [OSI-approved open source license](https://opensource.org/licenses/), or a [Responsible AI License](https://www.licenses.ai/ai-licenses) (RAIL) (in particular [Open RAIL-M](https://www.licenses.ai/blog/2022/8/18/naming-convention-of-responsible-ai-licenses)), or to the public domain (for example, by applying a [CC-Zero](https://creativecommons.org/choose/zero/) waiver).